pandas-dev/pandas/doc/source/basics.rst

    df3.astype('float32').dtypes

-Convert a subset of columns to a specified type using :meth:`~DataFrame.astype`
+Convert a subset of columns to a specified type using :meth:`~DataFrame.astype`.

 .. ipython:: python